MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### If QR code tracking doesn't work in general, what do I do?

 * Is the QR Code version a supported version?
 We don't support the high-density versions like version 40.
-Nothing above version 10 is guaranteed, versions above 20 are not supported.
+Nothing above version 10 is guaranteed, versions above 20 aren’t supported.
 * Are you close enough to the QR code?
 See [distance and angular position from the QR code](#distance-and-angular-position-from-the-qr-code).
 * How is the lighting?
-There is a known issue where detection becomes difficult when the QR code is on a dark environmental background.
-When there's a dark background, the QR Code will appear washed out to the camera due to high contrast.
+There’s a known issue where detection becomes difficult when the QR code is on a dark environmental background.
+When there's a dark background, the QR code will appear washed out to the camera due to high contrast.
 For more information, see [lighting and backdrop](#lighting-and-backdrop).

 ### What's the accuracy?

 When detected in a single frame, the size is expected to have at most a 1% error from the actual size, for example: a 10-cm code might be up to +/- 1 mm off in measured size.
 Under continuous detection, a code's position might drift around by up to +/- 2.5 mm.
-Once you have moved out of detection range, a previous detection's position is up to the mercy of the map error.
+Once you’ve moved out of detection range, a previous detection's position is up to the mercy of the map error.

 ### How close do I need to be to the QR code to detect it?

 The distance obviously depends on the size of the QR code, and also what version it is.
 For more information, see [distance and angular position from the QR code](#distance-and-angular-position-from-the-qr-code).

-* On HoloLens 2, for a version 1 QR code varying from 5-cm sides to 25-cm sides, the minimum detection distance ranges from 0.25 meter to 0.5 meter.
+* On HoloLens 2, for a version 1 QR code varying from 5-cm sides to 25-cm sides, the minimum detection distance ranges from 0.25 meters to 0.5 meters.
 The furthest these can be detected from goes from about 0.5 m for the smallest code to 2 meters for the bigger.
 * On Windows Mixed Reality, these distances for the sizes are halved.
 * For any codes bigger, extrapolate - the detection distance for size increases linearly.
-For any code smaller, detection simply will not occur - 4-5 cm is the smallest we can detect.
+For any code smaller, detection simply won’t occur - 4-5 cm is the smallest we can detect.

 ### Why can't I read QR codes with logos?